w3c-fedid/FedCM/consumers.md

 - [The Provider API](#the-provider-api) to allow an identity provider to provide an identity token

 We'll go over each of these separately next.

-## Alternatives Considered

-#### The Status Quo

-A trivial alternative that is worth noting as a baseline is to "do nothing" and keep federation using low level primitives like redirects and popups.

-That seems clear to reject based on:

-- the increasing constraints that are being put in place for cross-site communication through third party cookies, postMessage and URL parameters as link decorations as a result of the [IDP tracking problem](#the-idp-tracking-problem)
-- the inability to prevent the [RP tracking problem](#the-rp-tracking-problem)

-From here, the next incremental step we could look at are permission-oriented APIs.

-#### The RequestStorageAccess API

 ## The Consumer API